TypeCellOS/TypeCell/docs/interactive-introduction.md

-# Introduction to TypeCell Codebooks
+# Introduction to TypeCell Notebooks

-Welcome to TypeCell Codebooks.
-A codebook is a live, interactive programming environment for Javascript / Typescript running in your browser.
+Welcome to TypeCell Notebooks.
+A notebook is a live, interactive programming environment for Javascript / Typescript running in your browser.

-In this introduction, we will go through the basics of using TypeCell Codebooks.
+In this introduction, we will go through the basics of using TypeCell Notebooks.

 ## Cats